 Does Germany have military restrictions?

-Yes, Germany is allowed to establish armed forces solely for defense but is limited to the German Army, German Soldiers, German Navy, and German Air Force.
-It is also not allowed to have biological, chemical, or nuclear weapons.
+Yes, Germany can establish armed forces solely for defense, but they are limited to the German Army, German Soldiers, German Navy, and German Air Force.
+Germany is also not allowed to have biological, chemical, or nuclear weapons.